OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 In the following, we discuss the differences.
 The specification is under active development and is not backwards compatible with any previous versions.

+## Terminology

+In the following, we quickly introduce some terminologies.

+- a condition _holds_ if the conditions evaluates to _true_
+- an element is _present_ if all assigned conditions hold
+- an element is _absent_ if not all assigned conditions hold
+- a _variability resolver_ is a TOSCA processor that resolves the variability of a service template

 ## Service Template

 A service template must have the TOSCA definitions version `tosca_variability_1_0`.